BitcoinDesign/Guide/guide/payments/request.md

 ### Invoice expirations

 Single-use lightning invoices aren't permanent; [they expire over time]({{ "/guide/glossary/#lightning-invoice" | relative_url }}).
-However, this expiration time can be modified unlocking unique use cases and improving usability in some situations.
+However, this expiration time can be modified, unlocking unique use cases and improving usability in some situations.

 <div class="center" markdown="1">